History: First Issued: May 2014. Last Revised: September 13, 2021.

 3.4.5 Honors, awards and consultancies

-3.4.7 Training and placement of graduate students and post-doctoral associates
+3.4.7 Training of graduate students and post-doctoral associates

 3.5 Extension and Outreach Standards